 Professor Raz Chan

-Raz is a bestselling author and researcher on mental toughness for athletes and entrepreneurs.
-As a child he experienced the power of the human spirit in overcoming with adversity childhood when his father lost the family savings to bankruptcy.
-Instead of giving up on his dream of success, his father started his tiny bean sprout business in the basement of their home.
-During the days his father tended to the business and at nights he worked as a delivery driver for Kentucky Fried Chicken.
-Young Raz was put to work at the age of 10 to help with the family finances.
+Raz is a Brazilian jiu-jitsu black belt, bestselling author and researcher on mental toughness for athletes.
+As a child he experienced the power of the martial arts spirit in overcoming adversity when his father lost the family savings to bankruptcy.
+Instead of giving up on his dream, his father started his tiny bean sprout business in the basement of their home.
+In the daytime his father tended to the business and at nights he worked as a delivery driver for Kentucky Fried Chicken.
+Young Raz went to work at the age of 10 to help with the family finances.
 The family’s struggles drifted from barely paying the bills to having almost no money for necessities.
 Regardless of the circumstances they remained resilient, doing whatever it took to succeed.

 One of the lessons he learned from this difficult time was his father continuing to practice martial arts everyday at 5:30am in the parking lot of K-mart near their tiny home.
 His father credits this daily practice in helping him clear his mind to focus on transforming failure into success.
 The road to success was a long one taking over 12 years to build his family business to become profitable and major player in the food industry.

 Recalling this life lesson, Raz began to take an active interest in the inner game at the age of 26.
 Inspired by the works of Bruce Lee, Brian Tracy, and inspirational movies, he delved into studying how successful people in business and sports went from struggle to success.
 From the foods they ate, exercise habits, self-education, and the way they used adversity to build the life they dreamed of.

 The positive shift and new found knowledge transformed his life from a sickly underweight kid lacking confidence to a martial arts master with a life purpose.
-As a result, his life dramatically improved to having more productivity, happiness and greater energy.
+As a result, his life dramatically improved becoming more productive, healthier and happier.

 The CHAMP Mental Toughness Program